lawrennd/old_talks/_books/includes/the-art-of-statistics.md

 \section{The Art of Statistics}

-\notes{The best book I have found for teaching the skeptical sense of data that underlies the statistician's craft is David Spiegelhalter's *Art of Statistics*.}
+\notes{The statistician's craft is based on humility in front of data and developing the appropriate skeptical thinking around conclusions from data.
+The best book I've seen for developing that sense is Sir David Spiegelhalter's *Art of Statistics*.}

 \aligncenter{\davidSpiegelhalterPicture{15%}}